kamsi/i18n2-scanner/README.md

   }
 }
 ```
-Map groups by language keys, then by context and gives information on where a specific _ function (or method) invocation has ocurred.
+So the merge-maps module groups scanner results by language keys, then by context and gives information on where a specific _ function (or method) invocation has ocurred.

 ## Tests [![Build Status](https://travis-ci.org/kamsi/i18n2-scanner.svg)](https://travis-ci.org/kamsi/i18n2-scanner)